There may be no destination in Argentina that is more popular than Bariloche.

 Colonia Suiza is a small village outside of Bariloche, a short drive off of the Circuito Chico.

 There are a number of small shops selling souvenirs you can also pick up in Bariloche proper.
-There are food trucks that sell the same beer you can also get in Bariloche.

 The main draw here is the curanto, a traditional method of cooking meat and vegetables underground on hot rocks.
-But that too feels manufactured and touristic at this point.

 Ski or Hike Cerro Catedral